 Officials at central banks and supervisory agencies for the financial sector who are involved in the collection, compilation, and analysis of financial soundness indicators.

-Participants should have a degree in economics or statistics or equivalent experience.
+Participants are expected to have a degree in economics or statistics, or equivalent experience.

 This course, presented by the Statistics Department, acquaints participants with the fundamentals of compiling and using financial soundness indicators (FSIs) in support of macroprudential analysis.
 The course covers methodological and technical issues in the construction of FSIs, as discussed in the 2019 Financial Soundness Indicators Compilation Guide (2019 FSI Guide).
 The course includes lectures and workshops on: